goldenson/maximeorefice/_posts/2020-04-27-application-database.md

 Vacuuming proceeds in 3 steps:

-1. Look for wich rows to remove
+1. Look for which rows to remove
 2. Index scan to remove index referencing offending rows
 3. Remove offending rows